koenraadvanmeerbeek/sGlobe-website/content/home/research.md

   icon: MCE
   icon_pack: custom
   name: Microclimate ecology
 - description: We aim to improve our understanding of the effects of global change on biodiversity and the functioning of terrestrial ecosystems.
-We focus on climate change and invasive species, as these are identified as two of the most important anthropogenic drivers of biodiversity loss.
+We focus on climate change and invasive species, as these are identified as two of the most important anthropogenic drivers of biodiversity loss
   icon: CC
   icon_pack: custom
   name: Global change effects
 - description: Nature conservation is stuck in the detrimental paradigm of preventing community changes under changing conditions.
-We aim at developing global change-robust solutions for the biodiversity crisis, one of the biggest challenges in the Anthropocene.
+We aim at developing global change-robust solutions for the biodiversity crisis, one of the biggest challenges in the Anthropocene
   icon: BD
   icon_pack: custom
   name: Biodiversity conservation
+- description: We combine
+  icon: ecoinf
+  icon_pack: custom
+  name: Ecoinformatics
+- description:
+  icon: fieldwok
+  icon_pack: custom
+  name: Field work
+- description: We fly drones to characterise how ecosystems are responding to rapid environmental change.
+UAV platforms provide a unique opportunity for acquiring low-cost, high-resolution imagery at a regional scale
+  icon: drones
+  icon_pack: custom
+  name: Drones

 # Uncomment to use emoji icons.
 #- icon: ":smile:"